RECCS Student Researchers 2022

 Karla could not be more ecstatic to be a part of RECCS where she hopes to further expand her knowledge on research and gain important scientific knowledge.

-View Karla's elevator speech and oral presentation.
+View Karla's elevator speech, poster presentation, and oral presentation.

 Generic placeholder image